 Monitor progress using the Lesson Plan/Record Book.
 Record the date and words missed.
 Record any word a student misses, whether it is the target word for that lesson or a previously learned word.

 Spelling

-The 53 Spelling activities provide both reinforcement for recognition of new reading words and a beginning spelling experience.
-A Spelling activity follows every five new words learned, plus there are 13 review activities.
+The 75 Spelling activities provide both reinforcement for recognition of new reading words and a beginning spelling experience.
+A Spelling activity follows every two new words learned.
 The student can write or sign the answers.